PatrickHo718/PatrickHo718/README.md

 ## Hi there 👋

 I am a Data Science Student studying at the University of Virginia.
+I am in the class of 2027.
+My email is bqu3tr@virginia.edu.

 <!--
 **PatrickHo718/PatrickHo718** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.